“Few things are as important to your quality of life as your choices about how to spend the precious resource of your free time.”

 I’m working harder and harder but not moving ahead.
 People can create clickbait faster than I can consume it.

-As we approach 2014, I’ve been giving my media consumption some thinking.
+I’ve been giving my media consumption some thinking.
 Maybe I’ve been trying to do too much.
 How many open tabs can one person honestly read, connect, consolidate, and retain anyway?
 And how many of those tabs are noise?

 We tend to just add things and never take things away.
 There are always more people to follow on Twitter.
 More people to ‘friend’ on Facebook.
 More periodicals to read.
 More blogs to subscribe to.
 More news to watch.
 More … more … more …